apacheignite/documentation/deployment/mesos-deployment.md

   • Start with -
   • Contain any slash, backspace, or whitespace character

-If doesn't set any restrictions on the cluster, then the framework will try to occupy all resources in Mesos cluster.
+If you don't set any restrictions on the cluster, the framework will try to occupy all resources in the Mesos cluster.
 See **Configuration** section below.

 4. Send POST request with the application definition to Marathon by CURL or other tools.
 [block:code]